ianmhoffman606/pyrender/README.md

 # Python 3D Renderer

-A simple 3D rendering engine built with Python, ModernGL, and Pygame.
+A simple 3D rendering engine built with Python, ModernGL, and GLFW.
 This project demonstrates loading a 3D model (`.obj` format) and rendering it with a dynamic Blinn-Phong lighting model.
 It features a first-person fly-through camera for scene navigation.